Explainer: How Reuters/Ipsos measured the shift in the way Americans see race

 RACIAL ANXIETIES: The poll asked if people thought whites or minorities were “under attack” in America.
 It also measured how many people agreed that America must protect its “white European” and its “multi-cultural” heritage.
 Those responses were compared with previous polls in August 2017 and August 2018.

-Click here tmsnrt.rs/2YS5TGL for the topline results from the July 2019 poll.
+Click here for the topline results from the July 2019 poll.

 Reporting by Chris Kahn, editing by Ross Colvin